simonbs/Runestone/README.md

 - Highlight ranges in the text view.
 - Search the text using regular expressions.
 - Automatically detects if a file is using spaces or tabs for indentation.
+- Specify line endings (CR, LF, CRLF) to use when inserting a line break.
+- Automatically detect line endings in a text.

 ## 🚀 Getting Started